ozgurakan/ozgurakan.github.io/_includes/vagrant_install.markdown

     shut it down forcefully, or you can run `vagrant suspend` to simply suspend the virtual machine.
 In either case, to restart it again, simply run `vagrant up`.

+#### Check out Vagrant commands

+You may run `--help` or `list-commands` to see available commands.

+    $ vagrant list-commands
+    Below is a listing of all available Vagrant commands and a brief description of what they do.

+    box             manages boxes: installation, removal, etc.
+    connect         connect to a remotely shared Vagrant environment destroy         stops and deletes all traces of the vagrant machine docker-logs     outputs the logs from the Docker container docker-run      run a one-off command in the context of a container global-status   outputs status Vagrant environments for this user halt            stops the vagrant machine
+    help            shows the help for a subcommand hostmanager
+    init            initializes a new Vagrant environment by creating a Vagrantfile list-commands   outputs all available Vagrant subcommands, even non-primary ones login           log in to Vagrant Cloud
+    package         packages a running vagrant environment into a box plugin          manages plugins: install, uninstall, update, etc. provision       provisions the vagrant machine
+    rdp             connects to machine via RDP
+    reload          restarts vagrant machine, loads new Vagrantfile configuration resume          resume a suspended vagrant machine
+    rsync           syncs rsync synced folders to remote machine rsync-auto      syncs rsync synced folders automatically when files change share           share your Vagrant environment with anyone in the world ssh             connects to machine via SSH
+    ssh-config      outputs OpenSSH valid configuration to connect to the machine status          outputs status of the vagrant machine suspend         suspends the machine
+    up              starts and provisions the vagrant environment version         prints current and latest Vagrant version

+Saw docker there?
+A good topic for next time, right?

 #### SSH to Your VM

 Vagrant can ssh into your VM.